ZimniArt/BilingualText/README.md

 To use it you need to adjust destination of the Font. (iom new to python so i m not sure how to get relatives paths) pdf.add_font("MPLUSRounded1c", "", r"D:\2_projects\7_simplePDF\MPLUSRounded1c-Medium.ttf")

 Maaybe, later i will fix some of this, probably will need to figure out mutlithread translation, because now file size of the 300 pages can take an hour to process.

+it can easily be modified to support any language conversion to any other language.
+But for now its only en-> japanese